Skip to content

 1. Director’s Salary

 Getting paid through a regular salary is a simple and relatively straightforward option.
 The company is able to hire a person to act as a full-time director as if they were an employee.
 This means you are taking a hands-on, day-to-day interest in the operation of the company.
-When the company employs you as a full-time director, there are minimum wage and other employer obligations that must be adhered to.
-One such example is that the director must also be paid superannuation.
+When the company employs you as a full-time director, there are minimum wage and other employer obligations that must be adhered to, including:

-Notably, the superannuation guarantee rate will progressively increase by 0.5% until it reaches 12% by July 2025.
-For easy reference, the table below outlines the guarantee rate progression.
+The superannuation guarantee rate reached 12% on 1 July 2025.
+For easy reference, the table below outlines the recent progression of the guarantee rate.

 Financial YearSuperannuation Guarantee Rate